HW-Archive/.github/profile/README.md

 ## Hi there, I'm Mattan 👋

-This is a private archive for all Magshimim's HW from year 1, semester 2.
+This is my private archive for all Magshimim's HW from year 1, semester 2.
 <br>
 If you're a 🧙<strong>Magshimist</strong>🧙 and desperately came here to cheat, you found the one to <strong>direct and help you</strong>.
 <br>